28% of Families:

 Jorie’s therapy was developed under the guidance of:

 Dr. Whitney Thompson, M.D.
-M.Phil, Medical Geneticist, Mayo Clinic
+M.Phil, Neonatology & Medical Geneticist Fellow Physician Mayo Clinic

 A leading expert in pediatric genetic disorders with a deep commitment to translational care for rare disease patients.